ebergam/ebergam.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing a PhD in Economics at Collegio Carlo Alberto (Turin) and working as Research Fellow at the University of Milan-Bicocca.
+I am currently working as Research Fellow at the University of Milan-Bicocca.

+I earned my Ph.D. in Economics at Collegio Carlo Alberto and University of Turin.

-Prior to starting the PhD, I worked at the European think tank Bruegel ([publications](https://bruegel.org/author/enrico-bergamini)).
+Previously, I worked at the European think tank Bruegel ([publications](https://bruegel.org/author/enrico-bergamini)).

 I am an applied econmists and data scientists, working mainly on green industrial policy, economic geography, policy uncertainty, and computational social science.